denis911/kaggle-lead-scoring-v3-data-analysis-modeling-and-cloud-deployment/README.md

 -   **Metric:** AUC ~0.88
 -   **Leakage Prevention:** Removed `Customer` column and post-conversion signals (`Payment Status`, etc.).
 -   **Features:** Uses demographics, source attribution, and web behavior (`TotalVisits`, `Time Per Visit`).

+### Data Cleaning Decisions
+**Why we kept `NaN` values:**
+Early analysis suggested removing "Non-Diabetic" leads.
+However, the data revealed that the `Diabetes or Prediabetes` column has 95% missing values (`NaN`).
+Crucially, **2,310 Customers** (paying users) have `NaN` in this column, compared to only 208 with explicit "Diabetes" status.
+Filtering out `NaN` values would have removed 90% of the positive class.
+Thus, we treat `NaN` as a valid category.
+"Non-Diabetic" does not exist as an explicit label in the dataset.